xLightsSequencer/xLights/README.txt

    -- bug (gil)    View Objects were still saving with version 3 positioning instead of 4 causing rotation changes to keep reversing in X and Y
-   -- bug (gil)    Fix lasso'ed effects not properly selecting or setting the selected row -- bug (gil)    Fix an unselected effect on top or bottom row could block a group effect move 2020.1 January 3 2020
+   -- bug (gil)    Fix lasso'ed effects not properly selecting or setting the selected row -- bug (gil)    Fix an unselected effect on top or bottom row could block a group effect move -- bug (gil)    Fix Circle model display when wiring starts in the center.
+Fixes #1905 -- bug (gil)    Fix Circle model not redrawing when changing wiring start location 2020.1 January 3 2020
    -- enh (dkulp)  Change internal SequenceData storage to allow use of hugepages/superpages, not require a single gigantic storage blob
    -- enh (dkulp)  Upgrade Linux build to wxWidgets 3.1.3